Your membership has expired

 Vacuums and Carpet Cleaners

 The Shark PowerDetect IP1251 comes with lots of bells and whistles, including a dirt detection feature and a floor detect mode that adjusts the brush roll speed based on the surface it’s vacuuming.
-It’s very good at sucking up debris from carpets and is even more impressive at picking up pet hair.
+It’s very good at sucking up debris from carpets and picking up pet hair.
 The vacuum can be converted into a hand vac and folded for storage.

 Get discounts, product recommendations, and buying advice from the shopping experts at CR.
 Sign up for our ShopSmart newsletter.